varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/simple.md

 * If $A\sim{B}$, the decision maker is _indifferent_ between $A$ to $B$.
 Then, the utility of choice $A$ is the same as $B$, or $U(A)=U(B)$.
 * If $A\succsim{B}$, the decision maker _weakly prefers_ $A$ over $B$, or they are indifferent.
 Then, the utility of choice $A$ is greater than or equal to $B$, or $U(A)\geq{U(A)}$.

 ### Properties of utility functions
-The mathematical properties of a _proper_ utility function $U(\dots)$ include:
+A utility function is a mathematical representation of a person's preferences over different outcomes or alternatives.
+Here are some properties that a utility function should possess:

-* __Continuity__: A small change in the input variable should lead to a small change in the output value of the function.
+* __Completeness__: A utility function should be able to rank all possible outcomes or alternatives.
+In other words, for any two outcomes, the utility function should tell us which one is preferred or whether they are equally preferred.
-Monotonicity: The utility function should be non-decreasing, meaning that as the input variable increases, the output value of the function also increases.
+* __Transitivity__: If outcome A is preferred to outcome B, and outcome B is preferred to outcome C, then outcome A must be preferred to outcome C. This is known as the transitivity property.
-* __Convexity__: The utility function should exhibit a diminishing marginal utility, meaning that the additional satisfaction gained from an additional unit of the input variable decreases as the input variable increases.
+* __Monotonicity__: If more of a good is always preferred to less, then the utility function should increase in that good.
+Conversely, if less of a bad is always preferred to more, then the utility function should decrease in that bad.
-* __Independence:__ The utility function should be independent of irrelevant alternatives, meaning that adding or removing irrelevant options should not affect the ordering of preferences.
+* __Continuity__: Small changes in the outcome or alternatives should result in small changes in the utility function.
+This is known as the continuity property.
-* __Substitutability__: The utility function should exhibit substitution, meaning that if one option becomes unavailable, the utility can be derived from a substitute option.
+* __Concavity__: The utility function should be concave if the person exhibits diminishing marginal utility.
+This means that as a person consumes more of a good, the additional satisfaction gained from each unit consumed decreases.

-These properties ensure that the utility function is well-behaved and represents an individual's preferences over different options.
+These properties help ensure that a utility function accurately represents a person's preferences and can be used to make rational choices between alternatives.

 #### Marginal utility
 The marginal utility is the additional satisfaction or usefulness an agent derives from consuming one additional unit of a good or service.
 Mathematically, the marginal utility is the partial derivative of the utility with respect to the amount of item $i$ ({prf:ref}`defn-marginal-utility-math`):